 - Can it even be commercialized?
 First, you need to be able to manufacture and distribute the product in volume.
 Then you have to worry about politics, government regulations, and infrastructure.
 Hydrogen is a great fuel for cars, but who builds the network of service stations, upgrades vehicle engines, and implements safety regulations?

 - Can you sell it for five times the cost?
 This multiple may seem high, but it’s the rule-of-thumb most large corporations use in early analysis for new products.
 R&D is expensive, “overhead” is high, and they have to cover the cost of the nine out of ten products that fail.
 Even a single-product startup better assume twice the cost if they want any profit.

 - What is your barrier to entry?
-File a provisional patent as a place holder, a full patent, trademark, copyright, or all of the above.
+File a provisional patent as a placeholder, a full patent, trademark, copyright, or all of the above.
 Patents may slow down competition, but they are not a real barrier to entry.
-Speed to market is the best protection, and continual innovation.
+Speed to market and continual innovation are the best protections.
 Don’t count on development being a “one-time” expense.

 The ultimate test is to remember that people buy and invest in solutions to problems; they don’t buy technology.
 Check your elevator pitch, investor presentation, business plan, and your leading comments to friends.
 If you lead with technology or the fact that you invented something, you probably don’t have a business.